 KMI Structural Integration (SI for short) consists of 12 sessions, sometimes one or a few more.
 In this series, what we do each session is tailored to your particular structure and its postural and movement patterns, and largely to your goals, to why you’re here in the first place.
 Each session will work with a specific territory of your body each time in a way as the series unfolds with a certain momentum and, in my experience thus far, a pretty profound intelligence.

 The changes during an SI series are literally meant to last your lifetime.

 For more on KMI Structural Integration, here’s a blog post you may find helpful.

 We can also do an “Intro to Structural Integration,” a Structural Bodywork series, of three or four 75-minute sessions.

 Other bodywork work we might do together will depend a lot on what you’ve got going on.
 If you’re recovering from a recent and acute injury, we may well want to at least start here to gain mobility, resilience and balance in the injured tissue.
 Then, if we saw fit, we could go onto something like an SI series.

 What’s best for you?
-If you’re unsure, I’d recommend you sign up for a 75 minute session, and we’ll have a lot more information after a first session together.
+If you’re unsure, I’d recommend you contact me to sign up for a session, and we’ll have a lot more information after a first session together.

 Here are few more photos of what any session might look like.